makeshkrishna/ANN_AF_Program/ReadMe.txt

 * Please refer .ipynb for reports.

+* ANN_Scratch.ipynb is a standalone notebook for MNIST using NN developed from Scratch.

 * Please change the dataset path accordingly.

 * Packages needed are mentioned in the PDF, can be installed using the pip command.